Documentation Index

 Portal lets you securely back up your users’ MPC wallets so they can recover their wallets even if their device is lost or damaged.
 By default, Portal encrypts and stores both backup shares (“Portal-Managed Backups”):

-- The client backup share is encrypted on the user’s device, with the encryption key stored using their chosen backup method (Google Drive, iCloud, Password, or Passkey).
+- The client backup share is encrypted on the user’s device, with the encryption key stored using their chosen backup method (Google Drive, Password, Passkey, or Firebase Auth).
 The encrypted share is then stored by Portal.

 - The custodian backup share is encrypted and stored by Portal, with the encryption key stored in our KMS infrastructure.